 Laryngeal cancer: Laryngeal cancer is less common than oral cavity and oropharyngeal cancers.
 The number of new cases of laryngeal cancer has slightly decreased over the past ten years.
 The decrease in new cases is likely because of a decrease in cigarette smoking.

 Oral Cavity, Oropharyngeal, Hypopharyngeal, and Laryngeal Cancers Prevention

 - Avoiding risk factors and increasing protective factors may help prevent cancer.

-- The following are risk factors for oral cavity cancer and oropharyngeal cancer:
+- The following are risk factors for oral cavity, oropharyngeal, hypopharyngeal, and laryngeal cancers: